- My LS

 The EU Lawyers Directives no longer apply to UK solicitors and law firms, and freedom of movement to the EU has come to an end.

 Different rules on practising rights, immigration, visa and work permit requirements apply in each EU member state.

 Conditions for UK solicitors to practise under home title

-There is no requirement for foreign lawyers to register with the Dutch Bar.
+UK solicitors can practise in the Netherlands under their home title.
+There is no requirement to register with the Dutch Bar.

 - practise the law of their home country

 - practise public international law